These are all the things Congress needs to do

 While Congress has to pass the litany of above-mentioned bills, tax reform is the one it wants to pass.
 It would be a much-needed win for Republicans heading into the 2018 midterm elections, especially after the party's inability to repeal the Affordable Care Act.

 But tax reform, which is complex legislation, is moving more slowly than originally advertised.
-Kathy Koch, a lobbyist for Ernst & Young and the former tax counsel for the Senate Finance Committee, said the jam-packed fall agenda will be a guide to how difficult tax reform is.
+Cathy Koch, a tax partner at Ernst & Young and the former tax counsel for the Senate Finance Committee, said the jam-packed fall agenda will be a guide to how difficult tax reform is.

 "If it goes smoothly and the Republicans unite, tax reform will go more smoothly," Koch said.